 Do I need to come to Bali to work with you?

-No, you do not need to come to Bali.
-We can do the sourcing and be your eyes and ears on the ground in Bali, while you stay in your own country.
-Also we can represent you when visiting manufacturers, manage the production and do quality control.
+As much as we would love to meet you in person, it is not necessary for you to come to Bali to work with us.
+We are used to working with our clients remotely.
+We mainly communicate with our clients through email and videocalls.
+During the project we will act as your eyes and ears on the ground in Bali, while you stay in your own country.
+We will represent you when visiting manufacturers, manage the production and do quality control.
 We will of course always provide detailed reports about the progress of your project.
-If however you have plans to visit Bali, we would love to meet you and invite you on a sourcing tour to meet with manufacturers directly.
+If however you do have plans to visit Bali, we will be very happy to meet you and invite you on a sourcing tour to meet with manufacturers directly.

-What are the benefits of manufacturing in Bali?
+What are the challenges when manufacturing in Bali?

-Next to supporting artisans and families in Bali by choosing to have your products ethically made, by working with The Bali Curator you are supporting a young team with talented people full of ambition and dreams, from various backgrounds, who are given a chance to develop their personal skills and reach their personal goals.
-At The Bali Curator we do invest a lot in training, and work compactly together as a family.
+Next to supporting artisans and families in Bali by choosing to co-create and collaborate in a way that is beneficial for both you and the artisans, by working with The Bali Curator you are supporting an ambitious team with talented people from various backgrounds, who are given a chance to develop their personal skills and reach their personal goals.
+At The Bali Curator we work compactly together as a family and support each other in order to reach our company's and personal goals, while providing the best possible service for our clients.
 (Click here to read more about our team).

 Our clients are both start-ups and established brands, their levels vary from start-up companies run by only one person to big multi-national companies.
 We offer personalized services and are happy to work with any serious client, regardless of the size of the company or the production amount.
-We work with a big variety of products, from fashion to homewares and from jewellery to furniture.
+What our clients have in common is that they value co-creation and fairness throughout their supply chain as much as we do.

 We offer services outside the actual sourcing and production management tasks.
-We can help you with fashion design (from concept to tech packs), creating labels/hang tags, and also create professional, high-resolution photo stories of your production process and organise campaign and product shoots of your final products.
-Rather than having to work with multiple companies we aim to provide a one-stop-solution.
+We can help you with techpacks, sample development, creating labels/hang tags, and also create professional, high-resolution photo stories of your production process and organize campaign shoots of your final products.

 Another important point is that PT.
 The Bali Curator is a legally registered, tax-paying company.
 It is important for your business that you are working with a legal entity.